allanim/help.gitbook.com/orgs/how-can-i-transfer-ownership.md

 2. Contact the new owner and make sure he or she is able to access the organization's settings.

-3. If you are currently responsible for paying for GitBook in your organization, you'll also need to change the organization's billing information to reflect the new owner.
+3. If needed, update the organization's billing information to reflect the new owner.

 4. Remove yourself from the organization.